dnsimple/dnsimple-support/content/articles/i-got-an-ecc-certificate-but-i-want-a-rsa-one.markdown

 DNSimple provides SSL certificates using elliptic curve keys by default but there are some situations or requirements where you still need to use RSA key as certificate signing key.

-The RSA signed certificates are available generating a custom Certificate Signing Request (CSR) and using it while ordering the SSL certificate.
+The RSA-signed certificates are available generating a custom Certificate Signing Request (CSR) and using it while ordering the SSL certificate.
 In this guide we will show you how to do this in three steps.

 ## Before you start